Topics GCP Renovation Seminar" was held

 2. (2)

-In the future, the quality of clinical trials will be positively improved through quality by design, with medical institutions themselves creating quality and monitors confirming that clinical trials are being conducted according to the process, and this process will ensure the quality of clinical trials.
+In the future, the quality of clinical trials will be positively improved through quality by design, with medical institutions themselves creating quality and monitors confirming that clinical trials are being conducted in accordance with the process, and in this way the quality of clinical trials will be ensured.
 Immediate efforts are needed to ensure that process management is appropriately implemented at medical institutions.

 4. closing remarks